a 90 minute Holiday production

 The Davis family portrayed by Denise Goetz and Albert Lionelle, and their daughter, Anna, played by Victoria Ricci, reveal much of the information as they discuss traditions among themselves and with Anna's romantic interest, Michael (Isaac Stacknonis).

 As with most State Left productions, the talented bunch again plays multiple roles with director Greg West stepping onstage to portray several characters.
-Tales told by the birds and the Davis family are fascinating, little-known traditions that audience members of all ages are sure to enjoy,
+Tales told by the magpies and the Davis family are fascinating, little-known traditions that audience members of all ages are sure to enjoy,

 Versions of Santa Claus from throughout the world will delight youngsters and most will be surprised to learn Italy has a Christmas witch, portrayed by Gayle Anne Dudley.